 Our camp will take place exclusively outdoors again this year, with camps beginning at the trailhead of the week.
-We also will be minimizing supplies to avoid touching similar items, minimizing or totally avoiding group transportation, and supporting social distancing and mask-wearing.
-Campers will regularly be expected to wear a cloth face covering over their nose and mouth, and can take breaks when 10 ft from others at any time during the day.
-Campers are expected to stay 3 ft apart from others outside their household during the whole day, and we will help them learn what 3 feet looks like.
+We also will be minimizing supplies to avoid touching similar items, minimizing or totally avoiding group transportation, and supporting social distancing and mask-wearing, when in sustained close contact.

 Those with symptoms of COVID-19, or living with someone exhibiting COVID-19 symptoms, will not be able to take part in camp.
 Upon arrival to camp each day, we will conduct a health screening of each participant.
 We expect parents and children to answer these questions on a daily basis and let us know if anyone in their household develops symptoms of COVID-19.